 Adapt Your Home for Parkinson’s

 As one of the most debilitating degenerative disorders, Parkinson’s disease is a condition which unsurprisingly requires much adaptation whether this be to the lifestyle or one’s home.
-As such, there is a wide array of mobility tips available for Parkinson’s sufferers and the team here at Premier Care in Bathing has created the following guide for anyone looking for some assistance with what can be a daunting transition.
+As such, there is a wide array of mobility guidance available for Parkinson’s sufferers and the team here at Premier Care in Bathing has created the following guide for anyone looking for some assistance with what can be a daunting transition.

 As Parkinson’s sufferers will already know only too well, the disease can result in extreme fatigue and make getting around the home far more tiring than it had been in previous years.
 Thankfully, advances in technology and design have meant that this process is far easier than it has been in previous years.
 Indeed, even more challenging leisure activities have been made easier by these very same developments and following just some of these tips may assist individuals who have been suffering with Parkinson’s; whether this has been for many years or more recently.